Networked Robotics Laboratory (NeBoLab)

 IINES group is actively offering topics for courses (Robotics Project Work) and thesis (bachelor, master, doctoral levels) which utilize the experimental testbed in NeBoLab.

-To interested students: If you have ideas/topics in mind for your bachelor or master thesis related to the (multi-)robot scenario and would like to discuss further/complete your thesis in our group, feel free to contact Azwirman Gusrialdi .
+To interested students: If you have ideas/topics in mind for your robotics project work course, or your bachelor/master thesis related to the (multi-)robot scenario and would like to discuss further/complete your thesis in our group, feel free to contact Azwirman Gusrialdi .

 Note: This page will be updated regularly with the demos/results done by our students/researchers (stay tuned!)